7RU7H/Archive/Reconnaissance/Passive-Information-Gathering/DNS-Recon-Passive.md

 [ViewDNS.info](https://viewdns.info/) is third party to yourself and target that offer reverse lookup.

+## Netcraft

+https://searchdns.netcraft.com a *"Netcraft extension to ensure you don't get tricked by criminals.
+It's backed by our [malicious site feeds](https://www.netcraft.com/cybercrime/malicious-site-feeds/) that protect billions of people around the world from phishing, malware and other cybercrime activities."*"

 ## Threat Intelligence Platform

 [Threat Intelligence Platform](https://threatintelligenceplatform.com/) is visualisation tool for `dig` and `whois` that requires you to provide a domain name or an IP address then launching tests from malware checks to WHOIS and DNS queries.

 ## Censys Search